-SGA serves as the elected student representatives in bringing student concerns to the administration.
+SGA serves as the elected student representative in bringing student concerns to the administration.
 26 positions are elected by the student body, with another dozen or so appointed by the class presidents and the Student Body President.
 SGA meets every day as part of the Leadership Development class.
 Formal meetings are held twice a month.

 SGA represents FTS at events throughout CCS and North Carolina.
-SGA plans traditional activities such as Homecoming, Student Auction and Teacher Appreciation Week.
+SGA plans traditional activities such as Homecoming, Student Auction, and Teacher Appreciation Week.
 It also works to add new events each year like FTS’s Has Got Talent and the Minority Awareness Assembly.
 Elections are held in the spring for upper-grade officers.
 Eight freshmen are elected for semester offices in the fall.

-SkillsUSA – Club Advisor-Ms. Cutts
+SkillsUSA – Club Advisor-Mrs. Pratt

-Dues-$25 which includes registration and a tee shirt
+Dues-$25, which includes registration and a tee shirt

 Meeting Place- Rm 32

-SkillsUSA is a partnership of students, teachers and industry representatives working together to ensure America has a skilled workforce.
+SkillsUSA is a partnership of students, teachers, and industry representatives working together to ensure America has a skilled workforce.
 SkillsUSA helps each student to excel.
-SkillsUSA is a national organization serving teachers and high school and college students who are preparing for careers in technical, skilled and service occupations, including health occupations and for further education.
+SkillsUSA is a national organization serving teachers and high school and college students who are preparing for careers in technical, skilled, and service occupations, including health occupations and for further education.
 SkillsUSA was formerly known as VICA (the Vocational Industrial Clubs of America).

-Student 2 Student (S2S) – Club Advisor-Mrs. Stevenson
+Student 2 Student (S2S) – Club Advisor - Mrs. Stevenson

 S2S is a powerful program designed to help change a transitioning student’s focal point from what the student has lost to what the student will gain through the relocation.
-S2S guides transitioning students through their uncertain new surroundings, offering (from a peer viewpoint) valued information, friendships and assistance in navigating their new school.
+S2S guides transitioning students through their uncertain new surroundings, offering (from a peer viewpoint) valued information, friendships, and assistance in navigating their new school.

-Tri-Chi-Club Co-Advisors-Ms. Plummer & Ms. Horner
+Tri-Chi-Club Co-Advisors - Ms. Plummer & Ms. Horner

 Meetings: TBA held in room 223